Drawing textures with Paper

 Depending on the color of this harmonizing layer, the highlights and shadows from before may have flattened out.
 To counter this, feel free to freshen them up using the pencil tool and color mixes from before.

-In the next part I’ll share all of my skin tone cheat sheets that serve as a starting point for my PaperFaces portraits.
-Learn how I use shape, color, and the watercolor brush to enhance the realism of a portrait with little effort.
+In my next Mastering Paper tutorial I’ll share my skin tone cheat sheets I use for painting PaperFaces portraits.
+And demonstrate how I use shape, color, and Paper’s watercolor brush to enhance the realism of a portrait with little effort.

-I like to draw loose and quick, and avoid anything that takes the fun and energy from the experience.
-My techniques focus more on getting the best results in the least amount of time, because who really wants to spend more than an hour on a drawing? ↩
+I like to draw loosely, avoiding anything that degrades the fun.
+My techniques focus more on getting the best results in the least amount of time, because who really wants to spend more than an hour on a drawing? ↩︎